 This class is designed to orientate children to the aquatic environment and help them acquire rudimentary levels of basic aquatic and safety skills.
 Majority of swim will be with assistance from an instructor.
 There are no prerequisites.
 Children will learn: Pool Rules, blowing bubbles through mouth and nose, submerge face, front and back float and other American Red Cross swimming techniques.
 Ages: 3-5.

 Preschool Aquatics Level 2 will help children gain greater independence in their swimming skills and continue to become more comfortable in the water.
 Majority of swim will be with assistance from an instructor.
 Must demonstrate swimming abilities from preschool aquatics Level 1 or passed the exit assessment.
 Children will learn: Bobbing, front and back glides/floats, tread water using arms and leg action and other American Red Cross swimming techniques.
 Ratio:1 to 6.
 Ages: 3-5.

-Recommended for children with zero or very little experience swimming.
+Recommended for children with zero, or very little experience swimming.
 This class is intended to help the 6-13 year old who has a fear of water, with zero to minimal experience swimming.
-Students will be able to utilize lifejackets, learning basic skills such as floating on their back, getting their head wet, arm and leg motions and water safety education while having the security of the lifejacket.
+Students will start the learning process from a lifejacket, learning basic skills such as floating on their back, getting their head wet, arm and leg motions and water safety education while having the security of the lifejacket.
 Our goal is to help reduce fear and to progress the student from zero experience to becoming comfortable in water eventually without the life jacket.

 Learn to Swim Level 1 is an introduction to aquatic skills and will teach basics along with water safety, no prerequisites for this class but, is recommended by instructor after the completion of preschool Aquatics Levels.
 Children will learn: entire safely into water, bobbing, becoming comfortable with water and other American Red Cross swimming techniques.
 Ages: 6-12.